 Warning:

-Do not use any type of alcohol that is not graded as food-safe, such as isopropyl alcohol (rubbing alcohol).
+Do not use any alcohol that is not graded as food-safe, such as isopropyl alcohol (rubbing alcohol).
 This is toxic to consume.

 Evaporation Recommendations